aosabook/500lines/pedometer/chapter.md

 ## Making Sense of Our Data

-We want our program to handle all mobile devices on the market with accelerometers, regardless of whether or not they are able to record data in both the combined and separated format, or only in the combined format.
-This means that we'll accept data in both formats.

 Dealing with multiple input formats is a common programming problem.
 If we want our entire program to work with both formats, every single piece of code dealing with input data would need to know how to handle both formats.
 This can become very messy, very quickly, especially if a third (or a fourth, or a fifth) input format is added in the future.

 The simplest way for us to deal with this is to take our two input formats and determine a third, standard format, to fit them both into, and allow the rest of the program to work with this new standard format.
 This means that the remaining parts of the program don't need to be concerned with, or even know about, multiple formats.